itenium-be/blog-posts/git/2018-08-19-git-core-pager-less-pager.md

 ## Other

+{% include kbd k="s + filename" l="Save to file and inspect with your weapon of choice" %}
 {% include kbd k="(, ), {, }, [, ]" l="When the character presed is on top of the page, scroll to its counterpart" %}
 {% include kbd k="xp, x%" l="Go to x% position in document" %}